learn-co-students/crowdfunding-sql-lab-001/README.md

 **Insert some records into the datbase**

-Create 10 projects, 20 users, and 30 pledges.
+Within the `insert.sql` file, create 10 projects, 20 users, and 30 pledges.

 ## Questions

 Answer the following questions with SQL.
 You'll use different kinds of SQL joins to arrive at the answers for most.
+Put your SQL queries in `questions.sql`.

 - Select the titles of all projects and their pledge amounts.